Investors piling into volatility funds bet on more anxiety ahead

-NEW YORK The U.S. stock market has been strangely calm this year, much to the chagrin of investors who have been betting billions on volatility.
+NEW YORK, June 3 The U.S. stock market has been strangely calm this year, much to the chagrin of investors who have been betting billions on volatility.

 The CBOE Volatility Index, or VIX, is down about 30 percent year-to-date, even though some investors have been expecting a rockier stock market as the Federal Reserve gets ready to raise interest rates and the six-year-old bull market ages.